ELIXIR-IIB-training/2019-07-05-naples-shell-git-python/index.md

 humantime: "9:00 am - 5:30 pm"    # human-readable times for the workshop (e.g., "9:00 am - 4:30 pm")
 startdate: 2019-07-03      # machine-readable start date for the workshop in YYYY-MM-DD format like 2015-01-01
 enddate: 2019-07-05         # machine-readable end date for the workshop in YYYY-MM-DD format like 2015-01-02
-instructor: ["Vincenza Colonna"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
+instructor: ["Vincenza Colonna", "TBA"] # boxed, comma-separated list of instructors' names as strings, like ["Kay McNulty", "Betty Jennings", "Betty Snyder"]
-helper: ["Francesco Musacchia"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
+helper: ["Francesco Musacchia", "TBA"]     # boxed, comma-separated list of helpers' names, like ["Marlyn Wescoff", "Fran Bilas", "Ruth Lichterman"]
-email: ["fixme@example.org"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
+email: ["vincenza.colonna@igb.cnr.it"]    # boxed, comma-separated list of contact email addresses for the host, lead instructor, or whoever else is handling questions, like ["marlyn.wescoff@example.org", "fran.bilas@example.org", "ruth.lichterman@example.org"]
 collaborative_notes:             # optional: URL for the workshop collaborative notes, e.g. an Etherpad or Google Docs document
 eventbrite:           # optional: alphanumeric key for Eventbrite registration, e.g., "1234567890AB" (if Eventbrite is being used)
 ---